NASA-SW-VnV/fret/fret-electron/docs/_media/exports/testgenManual.md

 - FRET utilizes the finite trace Future-Time LTL formulas of each requirement for generating tests.
 - Generated tests are set to be six (6) time steps long to minimize test case generation time and make tests easy to use in the simulator.
-- Only components that include variables of `Input` or `Output` variable type and `boolean` data type are currently supported for test case generation.
-Test obligations for components that include arithmetic types and `Internal` variables can still be exported, using the Lustre export option in Variable Mapping.
+- Only components that include variables of `Input`, `Output` or `Internal` variable type and `boolean` data type are currently supported for test case generation.
+- For variables of `Internal` data type, a SMV expression over existing `boolean` variables must be provided as an assignment.
+- Test obligations for components that include arithmetic types can still be exported, using the CoCoSpec format export option in Variable Mapping.
+- Test case generation operates over the future-time LTL formulas of the requirements.
+As such, it currently does not support requirements using past-time predicates `persisted` and `occured`.
+- For existing projects, you may encounter issues either in test case generation or test obligation exports, due to outdated information in the FRET databases.
+To resolve such issues, you may need to update the  variable assignment for `Internal` data types. in Variable Mapping.
+To do so, open the relevant `Internal` variables, make a minor modification to each assignment and click on `UPDATE`.

 ## Dependencies